pytorch/pytorch/README.md

 - [Compiler](https://gist.github.com/ax3l/9489132) compatible with CUDA
 Note: You could refer to the [cuDNN Support Matrix](https://docs.nvidia.com/deeplearning/cudnn/pdf/cuDNN-Support-Matrix.pdf) for cuDNN versions with the various supported CUDA, CUDA driver and NVIDIA hardwares

-If you want to disable CUDA support, export environment variable `USE_CUDA=0`.
+If you want to disable CUDA support, export the environment variable `USE_CUDA=0`.
 Other potentially useful environment variables may be found in `setup.py`.

 If you are building for NVIDIA's Jetson platforms (Jetson Nano, TX1, TX2, AGX Xavier), Instructions to install PyTorch for Jetson Nano are [available here](https://devtalk.nvidia.com/default/topic/1049071/jetson-nano/pytorch-for-jetson-nano/)

 If you want to compile with ROCm support, install
 - [AMD ROCm](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html) 4.0 and above installation
-- ROCm is currently supported only for Linux system.
+- ROCm is currently supported only for Linux systems.

-If you want to disable ROCm support, export environment variable `USE_ROCM=0`.
+If you want to disable ROCm support, export the environment variable `USE_ROCM=0`.
 Other potentially useful environment variables may be found in `setup.py`.

 #### Install Dependencies